-One of the greatest challenges and one of the greatest causes of friction between people is lack of communication, or misunderstanding the intention.
+One of the greatest challenges in life, and one of the greatest causes of friction between people is lack of communication, or misunderstanding the intention.
 Words can be very confusing.
 I would say I don't know of any other social problem that plagues us as much as this.
 In life, in business, in teacher student relationships, in families, misunderstandings can be deadly.

 You can state the information, you can state your thoughts and opinions but there is a fairly decent chance that the receiving party is not getting it.
 He is not understanding it the way you intended for it to be heard.

 If the intended recipient did not understand your intention then you have not achieved your goal.
 Worse yet, you probably alienated the person and caused more harm than good.
 It would have been better not to have spoken at all.
 Sometimes silence is the wisest choice.

 In fact this was stated in the Talmud quite clearly over 1,600 years ago, "Rabbi Ilaah said in the name of Rabbi Elazar son of Shimon, Just as it is a commandment to say that which will be heard, it is a commandment not to say that which will not be heard".
 (Tractate Yevamoth, 65B)